 - One agreed HIV and AIDS Action Framework that provides the basis for coordinating the work of all partners.

 - One National AIDS Coordinating body with a broad based multi-sectoral mandate.

 - One agreed country-level Monitoring and Evaluation (M&E) system.

-Since its inception, NACC has had some notable achievements which include: the coordinating development and implementation of the Kenya AIDS Strategic Framework (KASF) and National HIV and AIDS Strategic Plans (KNASP I, KNASP II and KNASP III); the development of policies on key areas including orphans and vulnerable children; mainstreaming gender into the Kenya AIDS Strategic Framework (KASF) and engaging with key sectoral ministries to mainstream HIV and AIDS in the context of the Medium Term Expenditure Framework (MTEF) budget process.
+Since its inception, NACC has had some notable achievements which include: the coordinating development and implementation of the Kenya AIDS Strategic Framework (KASF I & KASF II) and National HIV and AIDS Strategic Plans (KNASP I, KNASP II and KNASP III); the development of policies on key areas including orphans and vulnerable children; mainstreaming gender into the Kenya AIDS Strategic Framework (KASF I) and engaging with key sectoral ministries to mainstream HIV and AIDS in the context of the Medium Term Expenditure Framework (MTEF) budget process and; building a framework to guide interventions on the HIV epidemic and create an enabling environment for scaling up high impact prevention, treatment, care, support and response management interventions in the current social, economic, humanitarian, governance and institutional context across the country in KASF II.

 To this end, NACC has four main objectives stipulated in the current Kenya AIDS Strategic Framework (KASF II – 2020/21-2024/25) which are: